bferguson3/swpc-tools/README.md

 ## How to use
 - File -> Open to load db file
 - << and >> navigate to next and previous line
-- Commit will save changes on this page to the local db.
-If you navigate away without committing, your changes WILL be lost!
+- Commit will save changes on ALL PAGES to the local db.
+If you navigate away without committing, your changes will not be lost.
+Commit will not work if the byte size of each string does not match.
 - Mark Bad will flag the string as not having any Japanese text in it, and reinsertion will be skipped.
 - Mark complete will hide this word from subsequent clicks on << and >>
 - Sizes of both strings MUST MATCH.
 This is the SJIS equivalent byte size!